Overview

 Bio

-Thomas Monninger is a Staff Machine Learning Engineer at Mercedes-Benz Research & Development North America, specializing in novel machine learning technologies for autonomous driving.
-Over his ten-year tenure at Mercedes-Benz, he has worked on various aspects of this field, including Perception, Sensor Fusion, Prediction, and Mapping.
-He has published academic papers on these subjects and holds several related patents.
-Thomas earned his Master's degree in Computer Science from University of Stuttgart, Germany, focusing on Machine Learning, Computer Vision, and Robotics.
+Thomas Monninger is a Staff Machine Learning Engineer at Mercedes-Benz Research & Development North America, where he specializes in advancing novel machine learning technologies for autonomous driving.
+Over his ten-year tenure with Mercedes-Benz, he has developed deep technical expertise across Perception, Sensor Fusion, Prediction, and Mapping.
+An active contributor to the autonomous vehicle research community, Thomas has authored multiple academic papers and holds several related patents.
+He successfully defended his PhD in Computer Science at the University of Stuttgart, Germany, focusing on Scene Understanding for Autonomous Driving.

 Prof. Brian Park